|Rating:||8.7 / 10|

 The Platypus Gravity Works 2.0L Water Filter-Complete kit comes with a two litre ‘dirty’ water bladder, a filter, a clean water bag, and various connections to connect to bladders or water bottles.
 The kit also comes as a 4 litre option but unless you are dealing with very large groups of say five or more people then this two litre option works well.

 The Gravity Works has an estimated life span of 1500 litres which for the hiking Gill and I do and using around 4.5 litre of water per day per person (mid summer) then this filter will last for 166 days of trips.
-This means that we will get a lifespan of around 2+ years which is pretty good by any measure.
-For each day of water filtering, the cost works out at around $0.75 per person.
+This means that we will get a lifespan of around 2+ years if you are using this exclusively which is pretty good by any measure.
+The Platypus Gravity Works 2.0L Water Filter-Complete Kit has an RRP of AUD $249.95 but can often be found for cheaper at a cheaper price and based on it suggested lifespan the cost for each day of water filtering works out at around $0.75 per person/day.

 Using this filter is as simple as filling the ‘dirty’ water bladder (it’s labelled as dirty so there no confusion), connecting the filter and holding/hanging the bag up to allow the water to drain into whatever storage container you use.
 The complete kit comes with a clean water bladder but usually I don’t use this.
 Instead just fill up my hydration bladder directly and then leave the bladder hanging up for use at camp and overnight.